Beginners’ Guide to SEO Web Development

 Meta descriptions, which frequently include keywords, entice people to pages by providing additional information about their contents.

 Although there is no set length for meta descriptions, search engines typically display around 160 characters.
-You should strive to remain inside the boundaries, just like you do with title tags, but it’s not a big deal if you don’t.
+You should strive to remain within the boundaries, just like you do with title tags, but it’s not a big deal if you don’t.

 When a page doesn’t have a custom meta description, search engines generate one using data from other elements on the page.